 Golda Och Academy-West Orange,NJ

-Mark and Ann Speak at many schools to students.
+Mark, Ann and Isabella Speak at many schools to students.
 These events are usually not open to the public.

 To schedule a speaking engagement and book signing with Ann and Mark (Manek) please email:

 Listen Ann and Mark's podcast when they were interviewed at The National Center for Civil and Human Rights in Atalanta.
 Click Here